Bulletproof Biceps for Strongman & Strength Athletes: Injury Prevention & Arm Training That Actually Matters

 Here’s where lifters go wrong:

-2️⃣ Neglecting direct biceps and forearm training—Your biceps take an absolute beating isometrically, but most lifters train them concentrically, leading to imbalances.
+2️⃣ Neglecting direct biceps and forearm training - Your biceps take an absolute beating isometrically, but most lifters train them concentrically, leading to imbalances.

-1. Injury Prevention Strategies: Building Tendon Resilience & Training Smarter
+Injury Prevention Strategies: Building Tendon Resilience & Training Smarter

-1. Switch to Overhand Grip in Training Whenever Possible
+1. Switch to Overhand Grip in Training Whenever Possible & Don't lift with a bent elbow

 One of the biggest culprits behind biceps tears in strongman is excessive use of an underhand grip in training.

 Atlas Stones, Tire Flips, & Car Deadlifts: These movements place extreme tension on the distal biceps tendon.
+Especially when you do them poorly.

 In training, emphasise a neutral or overhand grip to reduce risk, only switching to an underhand grip when necessary for competition prep.